-Table 1 shows an analysis of the Alliance workforce.
-A recent Home Affairs Committee report highlighted the under representation of Black and Minority Ethnic (BME) people in police forces in England Wales.
+The Alliance workforce is key to the delivery of effective policing, an analysis of which is shown at table 1.
+A Home Affairs Committee report highlighted the under representation of Black and Minority Ethnic (BME) people in police forces in England Wales.
 The force seeks to take positive action to ensure that our force better represents the communities we police.